ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 ## Implementation

-Once the project is ready, you create two folders: Vectors and Filters.
-Each vector is for implementing a separate DLL.
+Once the project is ready, create two folders: Vectors and Filters.
+Each folder is for implementing a separate DLL.

 ### First DLL
 Start by implementing the first DLL.
-To do so, in the Vectors folder, create two files: Vectors.h and Vectors.cpp.
-Here is the declaration of the Vectors.h:
+To do so, in the Vectors folder, create two files: `Vectors.h` and `Vectors.cpp`.
+Copy the code below into `Vectors.h`:

 ```cpp
 #pragma once